 Nitrogen-based fertilizers (e.g. urea-based fertilizers) are often used in agricultural soils, but excessive fertilization can often lead to the accumulation of toxic nitrate through nitrification.
 For this reason, various inhibitors are often used to control nitrification in soils.
 Urease inhibitors can indirectly inhibit nitrification by reducing ammonia levels in the soil.
 In my thesis, I investigated sandy soils treated with urea and urease enzyme inhibitors.
 Soil sampling for the measurements was carried out in Őrbottyán, Hungary, on two dates, in March and June, 2 and 12 weeks after the application of the treatments.
 Urea fertiliser treatments were applied to the soil samples at two different doses (120 kg/ha or 150 kg/ha).
 In this experiment, the effect of fertilizer treatments on the functional diversity of the soil microbiota was investigated using the MicroRespTM method.
 The results were evaluated by principal component analysis.
-In the pairwise comparison, the control was significantly different from all but one of the other treatments in the pairwise comparison.
+In the pairwise comparison, the control was significantly different from all but one of the other treatments, but no significant difference was found between the other treatments in the pairwise comparison.
 The results obtained indicate that the inhibitors used in the experiment do not inhibit the metabolic activity of soil microbial communities.